What is unschooling?

 In the early days of homeschooling we did some Waldorf curriculum together, and we both enjoyed it.
 But I never followed any curriculum fully - or even close to fully - because, even then, I could see it would get in the way of living and learning from real life.
 We tried worksheets on a few occasionas, but neither of us cared for them.
 We tried a phonics program for Helena's dyslexia, but that ended up being a nighmare (see dyslexia posts for our journey and what's worked for us).

 From day one, most of what I reported on the required NYS quarerly homeschool reports was real life learning!
 We visited farms, went to sheep shearings, made maple syrup, learned primitive skills at wilderness school, read and watched Little House, explored Native American stories and history - and put it all down as social studies/history.
 We read about diverse ways of celebrating holidays worldwide - more history.
 We planted gardens, observed seasons and the circle of life, read books about animals, tracked animals, and observed them outdoors - and recorded it all as science.

-I'd say we crossed over into total unschooling a few years ago.
+We crossed over into total unschooling around 4th grade.
 The Waldorf things we were doing were beginning to bore Helena and feel artificial without a group to do them with.
 And, frankly, it was getting in the way of learning from real life.

 What do I love most about unschooling?